Newsletter design. Is it a walk in the park? Or, is it rocket science? Depends on who you ask…

 But once you’ve covered the basics of how to create a newsletter, it’s time to pay attention to newsletter design. 🎨

 Beyond driving conversions, a newsletter is supposed to convey your brand’s image, build credibility in the eyes of your audience, and cultivate a community around your product or service.

 Knowing how to design a newsletter will help you do just that!

 Now, you may be thinking, “I’m no artist… How am I supposed to know how to design a newsletter?”

 Newsletter design may seem like a tall task, but using the eight tips in this article will make your next email marketing campaign feel like a walk in the park.
 Don’t get us wrong — newsletter design is seriously important, but it just doesn’t have to be difficult. 😉

 Newsletters shouldn’t just be a catalog of links.
 Create unique content so your newsletter adds value in its own right!

 Newsletter content is a place for a brand’s voice to shine while educating and informing subscribers.
 Telling a story is the key to creating an engaging newsletter.
-Taking subscribers on a journey using a mix of text, images, and other rich media is the best way to convey information that resonates with subscribers.
+Taking your email list on a journey via a mix of text, images, and other rich media is the best way to convey information that resonates.